Janith19/Janith19/README.md

 ## 📌 Featured Projects

 ### 🚦 Intelligent Pedestrian Signal System
-> *Recognition at the Road Safety Invention and Innovation Competition 2024, Sri Lanka* Adaptive traffic lights using **Raspberry Pi** and IoT sensors.
+> *Recognition at the Road Safety Invention and Innovation Competition 2024 Organized by the National Council for Road Safety and the Sri Lanka Inventors Commission.*
+Adaptive traffic lights using **Raspberry Pi** and IoT sensors.
 We successfully reduced pedestrian wait times using CNN-based detection.

 ### 🏠 Jarvis (Home Server Dashboard)